 First, cell and gene therapies are in high demand and time to market is critical.
 Many companies have multiple therapies in clinical trials, so knowing where and when to invest money in a facility can be difficult.
-However, viable therapies have the potential to treat patient groups where there is currently no cure and may be eligible for fast track regulatory approval.
-Therapies commonly receive breakthrough status, qualifying for expedited review by authorities and therefore, the company behind must be able to produce for commercial supply quickly after submission.
-Having a strategy for producing for clinical at commercial scale simplifies tech transfer and ensures that sufficient production capacity is ready from day one after approval.
+However, viable therapies have the potential to treat patient groups where there is currently no cure and may be eligible for fast-track regulatory approval.
+Therapies commonly receive breakthrough status, qualifying for expedited review by authorities.
+Therefore, companies must be able to produce for commercial supply quickly after submission.
+Having a strategy for producing for clinical at commercial scale simplifies tech transfer and ensures sufficient production capacity is ready from day one after approval.

 Having a strategy for producing for clinical at commercial scale simplifies tech transfer and ensures that sufficient production capacity is ready from day one after approval."

 Second, facilities for cell and gene therapies must be highly flexible and future-proof due to the previously mentioned ongoing developments in regulations and technologies.
-Fast to market often means processes are not fully developed when equipment is purchased, and the facility constructed, so a generic and adaptable design approach is key to execute the project on fast track and avoid delays.
-In addition, initially, it will be necessary to use a manufacturing tech platform similar to the one used in development.
+Fast to market often means processes are not fully developed when equipment is purchased, and the facility constructed.
+Therefore, a generic and adaptable design approach is key to execute the project quickly and avoid delays.
+In addition, initially it will be necessary to use a manufacturing tech platform similar to the one used in development.
 Thus, the space must be adaptable for integrated and more automated solutions in the future.